Q: Do I need to pre-book my visit?

 A: The safety and welfare of our staff and visitors is our top priority in light of the coronavirus pandemic.
 National Museums NI are committed to following the advice and guidance provided by the government.
 To ensure your safety, we have implemented a number of changes to the museum experience:

-- Managing the capacity and number of people visiting our museum at any one time to ensure social distancing
+- Managing the capacity and number of people visiting our museum at any one time to allow for social distancing

 - Providing online booking facility for pre-booking tickets

 - Non-contact validation of tickets on arrival

 - Recommended Route system with separate entrance and exit points

 - Fully trained visitor team and visitor guides on site and on hand to answer visitor questions, ensure you are safe and help make your visit as enjoyable as possible

 - Providing enhanced hygiene and cleaning regimes